Banks, News

-In the last two weeks, all hell has broken loose in the financial markets.
+In early March 2023, all hell has broken loose in the financial markets.

 On March 8, Silvergate Capital, a major lender to the cryptocurrency industry, announced that it would shut down.
 Silvergate had only around $11 billion in assets, so it was a relatively small bank.
 Failed cryptocurrency exchange FTX was one of Silvergate’s largest customers.